chuck21619/TypePublic/README.md

 Text wrapped in the code tag will be wrapped in a code fence.
 The writer can declare the syntax by clicking the syntax button at the top right of the fence and the code inside will highlight accordingly.
 Code fences can have their own line numbers.

 ## LaTeX formulas
 Though it is niche, generating mathematical formulas through LaTeX syntax is a good feature to have.
-I like the idea of scientists and researchers using the same application as poets and screenwriters.

 This is smart:
 [`https://mathpix.com/`](https://mathpix.com/)